Donjheggo/WaterBilling/README.md

 2. Facebook - [donjheggo](https://www.facebook.com/Donjheggo)

 ## How the system works
-Administrator is required to create candidates and set schedule.
+Administrator is required to add clients and set metrics for billing.
-After doing this, the voters can vote based on his/her department

-## How do voters get verified ?
-OTP is sent to voter's email.
-The OTP is sent via an python SMTP gateway.

 ## Can OTP verification be bypassed ?
 Yeah, sure.